 Under Campus Administrative Policy 353, with the exception of service animals used to guide or assist persons with disabilities, pets are not permitted in any campus building, even if on a leash, with the limited exceptions outlined in sections 353.1, 353.3, and 353.4.
 Service animals are permitted to live in on-campus housing, provided the animal is sufficiently registered with San Luis Obispo County.

 Matters relating to service animals and students, guests or visitors are addressed by the director of the Disability Resource Center.
 Matters relating to service animals and employees are referred to the director of Equal Opportunity.

+353.3.1 Service Animal in Training (SAiT)

+A Service Animal-in-Training (SAiT) is considered as any dog being raised, socialized, or trained to become a Service Animal for an individual with a disability under the direction of a recognized service-animal training organization or qualified trainer.
+While not yet fully trained to perform disability-related work or tasks, the animal must be actively engaged in training, remain under control, and be appropriately identified as a Service Animal-in-Training.

+Service Animals-in-Training are not considered Service Animals under the ADA; however, California Civil Code § 54.2 permits them to access public places while engaged in training activities.
+Cal Poly allows Service Animals-in-Training on campus consistent with state law, provided the animal is under control, properly identified, and handled in accordance with § 54.2.
+Individuals who house or raise these animals in university housing must also comply with all applicable University Housing regulations and lease requirements and all campus policies and procedures.

 353.4 Emotional Support Animals